benedictsaunders/polyHTS2/README.md

                  -l <polymer length>    # Number of repeat units, not separate monomers, default 4 -r <repeat_style>      # E.g. A for a homopolymer, AB for a binary copolymer, default AB -p <parallel_workers>  # Should be $NSLOTS/OMP_NUM_THREADS
-                 -n <environment_name>  # A new directory where everything is written and saved, default 'screen' -s <solvent>           # Deafult 'h2o'
+                 -n <environment_name>  # A new directory where the calculation subdirectories are created, default 'screen' -s <solvent>           # Default 'h2o'
+                 -d <database_path>     # If a database does not exist, one will be created here, default 'database.db'
 ```

 Or, in your own python script, running a screen is done simply with